Financing your dream car

 and you'll have more cash for other things like insurance.
 Before

-you buy, do an ownership check using the Personal Property
+you buy, do an ownership check for as little as $3.40 using the

 Securities Register (PPSR) to make sure the car won't be